 A Jewel of a Find

-Kaimuki is a great place to shop for jewelry, especially shell, pearl and bead styles with outfits to match.
+Kaimuki is a great place to shop for jewelry, especially shell, pearl, and bead styles with outfits to match.
 Look for boutiques like Lily Lotus and Drift.
 Want to pick out a new pair of earrings and sip a cool drink?
-Try Jewel or Juice, which offers an array of jewelry, acai bowls, juice, teas and blended coffee drinks.
+Try Jewel or Juice, which offers an array of jewelry, acai bowls, juice, teas, and blended coffee drinks.
 Or you can make your own new pair of earrings.
-The name of local store Bead It speaks for itself.
+The name of the local store Bead It speaks for itself.
 Featuring a wide array of baubles, beads, and gems, this place has everything one could need for creating their next bejeweled masterpiece.

 Other Fun Finds

 Other fun finds include Surf ‘N Hula Hawaii, a Hawaiiana vintage collectibles store.
 Two doors down is a novelty art shop, HI Bred Kollective.
-Kaimuki Goodwill store is a great place to stock-up on some super affordable gently-used aloha shirts—perfect souvenirs to pack in your suitcase.
+Kaimuki Goodwill store is a great place to stock up on some super affordable gently-used aloha shirts—perfect souvenirs to pack in your suitcase.

 There’s also Gecko Books & Comics.
 Look for the dragon mural on the outside wall!
 One last fun find: a very small farmers market that boasts some of the best local fruits in season.
 Look for the “aunties” with their fruit and vegetable tables right across the street from Gecko Books & Comics on the corner of 12th Ave. and Mahina Ave.
 They’re there every day except for Sundays.

 And after such a pleasant day spent in the slower-paced Kaimuki, one just might be brave enough to venture into the city for some Waikiki nightlife!